 We Should Have a Swinging Affair…

-A Romantic Comedy where an actress meets the man of her dreams, but he says he’s married… but just how married is he?
+An actress meets the man of her dreams, but he says he’s married… but just how married is he?

-INDISCRET (INDISCREET) de Stanley Donen – Official trailer – 1958, FURY (NB TRAILER IN ENGLISH WITH FRENCH SUBTITLES)
+INDISCRET (INDISCREET) de Stanley Donen – Official trailer – 1958, FURY (NB TRAILER IN ENGLISH WITH FRENCH SUBTITLES) © photos from Warner Bros

-As a home sick Scottish gal, watching the trailer for Indiscreet (1958) I noticed the always lovely Cary Grant with Ingrid Bergman dance that Scottish ceilidh ( = a Scottish dance event) favourite, The Eightsome Reel.
+As a homesick Scottish gal, watching the trailer for Indiscreet (1958) I noticed the always lovely Cary Grant with Ingrid Bergman dance that Scottish ceilidh ( = a Scottish dance event) favourite, The Eightsome Reel.
 This a Scottish dance that strikes horror into the heart of every (not necessarily) Scottish man – unless they are extremely drunk at a wedding – as learnt as a kid at school and then (hoped to be) forgotten.

 After this dance is over, all men look eagerly forward to the Slosh.
-A dance usually performed by the bride, her bridesmaids and most of the women present.
-This as a kind of drunken all-girl tribal fertility dance.
+This dance is usually performed by the bride, her bridesmaids and most of the women present.
+This on first impressions of seeing it looks like a kind of drunken all-girl tribal fertility dance.
 But for the groom, fear and a much-needed break from meeting all those long-lost cousins, aunties etc.

 This despite seeing only two men in kilts (= Scottish skirt worn by men and women.
 Seen on and off Outlander‘s Sam Heughan as quickly as you can say porridge.) in the scene.
 Anyway enough of my Scottish gitterings, on with the review.

 Her sister Margaret appears with her diplomat husband Alfred unexpectedly.
 They are on the way to his work dinner function at the Foreign Office.
-We discover during the sisterly catch up, Anna is often matched up with who she feels are undesirable men by her well-meaning, sister.
+We discover during the sisterly catch-up, Anna is often matched up with who she feels are undesirable men by her well-meaning, sister.

-Suddenly he appears, a greying at the temples, but still suave and perfectly chiseled, Cary Grant as Philip.
+Suddenly he appears, a greying at the temples, but still suave and perfectly chiselled, Cary Grant as Philip.
 As Anna – her face covered with night cream – meets the “extra”- man for this function.
 Margaret tries to convince Anna to attend this dinner function to make up the numbers.
 Anna is also gently coaxed by the rather dishy, very handsome, Philip (Cary Grant).
 After Anna agrees, Alfred phones asking for an extra seat for her next to Philip.

-Needless to say Anna is besotted immediately (and who can blame her seeing Grant in a tux with that voice and presence), at once the pair have a fun, flirtatious humour and easy rapport.
+Needless to say, Anna is besotted immediately (and who can blame her seeing Grant in a tux with that voice and presence), at once the pair have a fun, flirtatious humour and easy rapport.
 It’s like two stars collided in a good way.
 More than apparent both are attracted big time to the other.
-So TBH like Anna I was more taken by the charming Philip.
+TBH like Anna, I was taken by the charming Philip.

 her to it.
 Philip and Anna’s flirty behaviour continues, they open up to each other and seem relaxed in each others company and they have lots in common.
-And both are fun story tellers making each other laugh.
+And both are fun storytellers making each other laugh.

 After he turns her down for a date at the ballet.
 Philip reveals he’s a married man.
 And he’s separated, she’s not with him in England but in the States.
 Immediately, it’s as awkward as hell between the pair.
 She’s embarrassed and laughs, almost to break that tension.

 shit promises to leave their wife or that their wife doesn’t understand them.
 So he being honest from the start, is as rare as an Oscar win for Ed Harris.

-This a cue for lots of dates, loved up phone calls (he calls her dearest and darling in a way only Cary Grant can), soppy scenes, marvelously constructed montages and a splendid split screen scene.
+This a cue for lots of dates, loved up phone calls (he calls her dearest and darling in a way only Cary Grant can), soppy scenes, marvellously constructed montages and a splendid split-screen scene.
 Philip’s asked to work in America for a few months.
-Anna’s crestfallen, and she immediately proposes marriage and he leave his wife for her.
+Anna’s crestfallen, and she immediately proposes marriage and that he leaves his wife for her.
 The pair agree to carry on as a couple for this short time apart.

 On sharing this news with her sister and brother-in-law, (insightful) Alfred suggests to Philip they leave the women to talk about it (as girls do).
 Philip confides with Alfred, on how he intends to surprise Anna, reappearing later that week, for her birthday at midnight.

 I adored this movie.
 Grant and Bergman showed a wonderful on-screen relationship in each others company and in their scenes with others.
 Both had an easy rapport together in the comic, romantic and dramatic scenes reflected in their natural authentic acting styles, This meant it was easy to relate to their characters through their credible performances.

 This Gable film made in the same year as Indiscreet was made in Black in White to detract from his age (3 or 4 years older than Grant), inadvertently reinforced it in some of the written scenes and when he was seen with obviously more mature extras.
-This ironically not noticed in his scenes with Day and Young, his younger co-stars.
+This is ironically not noticed in his scenes with Day and Young, his younger co-stars.

 I adored seeing Bergman as Anna, more believable in her portrayal of an actress than Julia Roberts as a different Anna but also an in an actress role in Notting Hill (1999).
 In Bergman’s portrayal of this character, she made her character easy to feel empathy with.
-I thought her character Anna, seemed a more honest observance on a woman dating in middle age.
+I thought her character Anna, seemed a more honest observance of a woman dating in middle age.

-Calvert as her sister, was a delight and her character’s traits all too familiar.
-In her BFF role, her behaviour seen in friends and myself.
-All women will have recognised that sisterly “Go for it” look when she left her sister with Philip, after that function.
+Calvert as her sister was a delight and her character’s traits all too familiar.
+In her BFF role, her behaviour will be familiar to women everywhere.
+All of us will have recognised that sisterly “Go for it” look when she left her sister with Philip, after that function.
 And her “casually” dropping by.. just to find out more on the man of the moment.

 I loved the timeless romance of it all, in the loved up pair of Anna and Philip in their realistically written scenes together.
-And in that charming split screen scene and well conceived montage.
-In the split screen, Grant and Bergman’s movements mirroring each other and then complementing each other.
+And in that charming split-screen scene and well-conceived montage.
+In the split-screen, Grant and Bergman’s movements mirroring each other and then complimenting each other.
 It was wonderfully choreographed with you almost believing them in the same bed.
 If it wasn’t for the tell-tale split screen bar in the middle.

 And returning back to those retro days.
-I discovered to my initial joy that this film remade in the 1980s.
-I thought a must see with a cast of Robert Wagner as Philip and Lesley Ann Down, his leading lady as Anna.
-However on seeing the trailer, I was sadly dismayed.
+I discovered to my initial joy that this film was remade in the 1980s.
+I thought it a must-see with a cast of Robert Wagner as Philip and Lesley Ann Down, his leading lady as Anna.
+However, on seeing the trailer, I was sadly dismayed.
 Both lacking in that sparkling on-screen chemistry that I enjoyed so much in this original film.